Parthesh-10/parthesh-s-repo/README.md

 # parthesh-s-repo
-This is my first rpo
+This is my first repository